akarsh72/Sequence-Sprint/README.md

                  🎮
-“ Play this game in just 10 seconds ”
+“ Play This Game In Just 10 Seconds ”

 ## ✔ Goal
 Enhance your focus and speed by identifying numbers in sequential order within a 10-second time frame.